Get recommended tire pressure for Chrysler tires to drive safe, extend tire life and reduce fuel consumption.

 Recommended tire pressure for Chrysler Voyager tires.

 It is important to maintain proper tire pressure for Chrysler tires.
 Low tire pressure will result in tire underinflation, and high tire pressure will result in tire overinflation, which can compromise tire safety, cause tire blowout, decrease fuel efficiency, cause uneven tire wear and reduce tire tread life.
-Check Chrysler tire pressure regularly, and monitor Chrysler tire inflation levels to avoid overinflated or underinflated tires.
+Check Chrysler tire pressure regularly, and monitor Chrysler tire inflation levels to avoid driving with overinflated or underinflated tires.

-If you replace Chrysler original equipment tires with optional tire sizes or you switch to plus size tires, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for your new tires on your Chrysler.
-Tires with the same load index, regardless of tire size, may carry the same load, but not always, and they may require substantially different inflation pressures.
+If you replace Chrysler original equipment tires with optional tire sizes or you switch to plus size tires, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for new tires on your Chrysler.
+Chrysler tires with the same load index, regardless of tire size, may carry the same load, but not always, and they may require substantially different inflation pressures.
 Tire load index may not be used independently to determine replacement tire acceptability for load capacity.
 An equal or greater load index does not always correspond to equal or greater load capacity at all inflation pressure settings.

-Always refer to the Chrysler owner’s manual for any specific safety advice regarding the application of replacement tires.
+Always refer to the Chrysler owner’s manual for any specific safety advice regarding the application of Chrysler replacement tires.

 If your Chrysler is equipped with tire pressure monitoring system (TPMS), pay attention to low tire pressure warning light being on.
 Ensure your tire pressure sensors are working properly to stay alert and enjoy a safe ride.
 If your tire pressure warning light is on, check front and rear tires to make sure they are properly inflated.